 Alarm Clock to Wake-up for Your Life

 Could it be that simple?
 Can we set an alarm clock to wake up to the experiences of our life?
 I say, without question, “Yes!”
 I struggle with seated meditation.
 I am a mover, a doer.
 That being said, I have still found many ways to set my mindful awareness alarm clock.
 Nowhere have I seen it defined that mindfulness requires a seated practice.
 Mindfulness can be active.
 You can smile and move and enjoy the moment.
 You can be alone or with friends or in a room full of strangers.
 What if instead of looking at mindfulness as one more thing to fit into your already busy day, you treated it as part of your day?
 What if you played games, created activities, crafted tools to connect you to your day?
 Think about it, when are you most engaged in the moments of your life?
 What happens when you start a new job, learn a new skill, travel to a new town?
 Do you find yourself more awake?
-With many distractions you could receive a poor 30-day review, ruin your new project, or never find your hotel.
+When your life is filled with distractions what suffers ~ regularly late, frequently misplacing your phone or keys, missing events, feeling poorly, etc?

 So what is the alarm clock for waking up to your life?
 Try new things!
 Get outside of your comfort zone.
 In How to Train a Wild Elephant, Jan Chozen Bays, provides 53 activities to become more mindful each and every day (i.e., Use Your Nondominant Hand, Smile, Waiting 3 Rings to Answer the Phone, etc.).
 These tasks may sound silly but try brushing your teeth with your nondominant hand for the next week.
 Notice how you are no longer mindlessly brushing your teeth.
 You are awake and paying attention to the task.
 Waking up in one area of your life will gradually spill over into other areas of your life.
 Try it.
 You will be amazed.